grouparoo/grouparoo/documents/product/concepts.md

 ## Profiles

-Profiles are the primary data object in Grouparoo.
-Profiles represent individual people such as:
+Profiles represent individual people.
+For your specific company or organization, that may mean:

 - Leads
 - Customers